Xunzhuo/Xunzhuo/README.md

 Study at [UESTC](https://www.uestc.edu.cn) (2018 - 2022) ，Major in **Software Engineering**💻

-I like to record and Share Knowledge, My blog is [Here](https://www.liuxunzhuo.tech)👈
+I like to record and share Knowledge, My blog is [Here](https://www.liuxunzhuo.tech)👈

 #### Working Hard to Make Something Great🚀🚀